awmckinley/config/modules/filesearch/README.md

 # File Search

-A collection of powerful file search utilities to help find files and content across your system.
+Software to search file content across your system.